Do It AgainThe Iterative Design thinking Process

 What is iteration?

 Iteration is a big part of the design process – we call it rapid prototyping.
-Iterative development of user interfaces involves steady refinement of the design based on user testing and other evaluation methods.
+Iterative development of user interfaces involves the steady refinement of the design based on user testing and other evaluation methods.

 Another classic example of iterative problem solving is in mathematics and computing – algorithms.
 Algorithmic iteration is the process of attempting to solve a problem by finding successive approximations for solution, starting from an initial guess.
 The result of repeated calculations is a sequence of approximate values for the quantities of interest which creates the pool of possible solutions through iteration.